He Papakāinga, He Hāpori Taurikura - A Strategy for Homes and Thriving Communities

 • A question about Strategy for Homes and Thriving Communities - with all of these homes being built- where is the land for the new schools to accommodate all of these pupils?
 How is the Lakes DHB going to increase the capacity for the childrens ward and other wards- with this amount of new people.
 4000 new homes do not come with only one person per home! just asking the question- hope you bother to answer it. thanks

-mkm asked over 3 years ago
+mkm asked about 4 years ago

 Thanks for the question.